Bigsy/vsc-edn-json/README.md

-# Text Case Converter
+# EDN-JSON Converter

-A Visual Studio Code extension that allows you to quickly convert selected text to uppercase or lowercase with a visual highlight effect.
+A Visual Studio Code extension that allows you to convert between JSON and EDN formats with visual feedback.

 ## Features

-- Convert selected text to uppercase or lowercase
+- Convert between JSON and EDN formats
 - Works with multiple selections
 - Visual highlight effect shows which text was converted
 - Convenient right-click menu access